From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: Preliminaries

 \section{Preliminaries}

 Throughout this paper, we will let $m$ be the number of experts and use the index $i$ to refer to any particular expert.
 We will let $n$ be the number of outcomes and use the index $j$ to refer to any particular outcome.

-Let $\Delta^n$ be the standard simplex in $\RR^n$, i.e. the one with vertices $\delta_1, \dots, \delta_n$.
+We will also let $\Delta^n$ be the standard simplex in $\RR^n$, i.e.\ the one with vertices $\delta_1, \dots, \delta_n$.
 (Here, $\delta_j$ denotes the vector with a $1$ in the $j$-th coordinate and zeros elsewhere.)
-Note that $\Delta^n$ is an $(n - 1)$-dimensional manifold with boundary.
-Define an \emph{$n$-outcome forecast domain} to be any convex $(n - 1)$-dimensional\footnote{Formally, we require that the forecast domain contain a subset that is homeomorphic to $\RR^{n - 1}$.} subset of $\Delta^n$.
-We will use $\mathcal{D}$ to denote an arbitrary forecast domain.

-Although our results will apply to any forecast domain, the two forecast domains that we expect to be by far the most useful are $\Delta^n$ and $\Delta^n$ minus its boundary: the former for bounded scoring rules (such as the quadratic rule) and the latter for unbounded ones (such as the logarithmic rule).